-The goal of InPrint is to provide free, confidential editing of written scientific communications to the Washington University research community.
+The goal of InPrint is to provide free, confidential scientific communication services to the Washington University research community.
 We acknowledge the importance of discretion and confidentiality associated with exchanging and reviewing unpublished scientific results and conclusions.
-Therefore, both Editors and Clients must adhere to the following confidentiality agreement and terms of service:
+Therefore, Editors, Schema Designers, Presentation Consultants, and Clients must adhere to the following confidentiality agreement and terms of service:

-The Client must inform his or her mentor(s) and/or other authors that he or she will submit a written communication to InPrint.
+The Client must inform his or her mentor(s) and/or other authors that he or she will submit a written communication, schema design request, or presentation to InPrint.
 No formal approval is required.
 If necessary, the Client can withdraw a submission at any time during the review process.

 The Client agrees to receive only the editing services selected at submission.
 Request for additional services would constitute a resubmission.